*Only available for NPP enabled bank accounts

 After you apply and are approved for a credit card, you have an immediate line of credit to spend.
 It’s an instant transfer of moolah!
 So, if you’re in need of something urgently, a credit card is an ideal option.

-And now, our favourite advantage of credit cards is the rewards!
+A massive advantage of having a credit card is the rewards!
 Who doesn’t want to be rewarded for spending money?
 It’s the ultimate dream.
 Well, with credit cards it can be a reality.
-The rewards and how many you earn will depend on which credit card company you choose and how much you spend.
+The rewards will depend on which credit card company you choose and how much you spend.
 It’s certainly a massive plus, with couples claiming they paid for their honeymoon with credit card rewards.

 Besides an abundance of rewards, credit cards also provide a constant flow of cash.
-With a constant line of credit, you can spend your credit whenever you want and whenever you want.
+With a constant line of credit, you can spend your credit whenever you want and however you want.

-With all these great advantages, there are certainly some disadvantages to owning a credit card.
+With all these great advantages to owning a credit card, there are certainly some equally big disadvantages.